SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.7.md

 Up to now, due to a parsing issue, the Data Aggregator DxM would incorrectly not be able to run a GQI query that used the 'Get object manager instances' data source.

-#### Dashboards app: Access permissions for a private dashboard would be granted to an incorrect user [ID_39610]
+#### Dashboards app: Access permissions for a private dashboard would be linked to an incorrect user name [ID_39610]

 <!-- MR 10.3.0 [CU16] / 10.4.0 [CU4] - FR 10.4.7 -->

-When you created a private dashboard, in some cases, the user permissions necessary to access that dashboard would incorrectly be granted to the domain controller user instead of your DataMiner user.
+When you created a private dashboard, in some cases, the user permissions necessary to access that dashboard would incorrectly be linked to the domain controller user name instead of your DataMiner user name.